frederic-perez/AmE-dictionary/data/dictionary.md

 __bridle__ _n_ :two::pencil2: __1__ A harness, consisting of a headstall, bit, and reins, fitted about a horse’s head and used to restrain or guide the animal.
 __briers__
 __brig__ _n_ :four::hammer:
+__brigading__ _n_ In online contexts, the word brigading refers to a practice in which people join together to perform a coordinated action, such as rigging an online poll, downvoting or disliking content, or harassing a specific individual or group.
+Brigading is similar to the online practice known as _dogpiling_, which involves many people joining in on the act of insulting or harassing someone.
+Unlike dogpiling, which may be spontaneous, brigading typically follows a coordinated plan.
 __brigand__ _n_ :seven: A robber or bandit, especially one of an outlaw band.
 __brigandage__ _n_ :four: Plundering by brigands. :es: bandidaje, bandolerismo
 __bright orange__ _n_ A variable color averaging a strong and vivid orange. _A bright orange construction jumpsuit._